 Scholarships

-Joseph's Hope and Matthew Trueblood Scholarship Program
+Joseph's Hope Scholarship Program

 Our Scholarship Program offers financial assistance to people who live with epilepsy and are seeking post-secondary education or vocational training.